The Ban the Box law makes it illegal for most employers to ask about any cases on a job application in the first stage of hiring.

 The employer can only check your criminal record history if you sign an acknowledgement form that says you know the employer is requesting your CORI or a criminal background check.
 This form will ask for personal information, such as your full name, your date and place of birth, your mother’s maiden name and father’s name, and your Social Security number to make sure it is your CORI the employer will receive.

-It is against the law for employers to ask you to get a copy of your CORI for them.
-A CORI that you get on your own also will list ALL of your cases, including cases that ended in your favor such dismissed cases or cases where you were found not guilty.
+It is against the law for employers to ask you to get a copy of your own CORI for them.
+A CORI that you get on your own will list ALL of your cases, including cases that ended in your favor such dismissed cases or cases where you were found not guilty.
 This is more information than most employers can get under the law.
-Most employers only get CORI about cases that ended in a conviction and open cases.
+Many employers only get CORI about cases that ended in a conviction and open cases.

-Most employers, landlords and housing authorities can get a CORI that shows only convictions and cases that are open.
+Many employers, landlords and housing authorities can get a CORI that shows only convictions and cases that are open.

-As of May 4, 2012, most misdemeanor cases can be sealed after a 5 year waiting period and most felony cases after a 10 year waiting period.
+Most misdemeanor cases can be sealed after a 5 year waiting period and most felony cases after a 10 year waiting period.
 If you have any convictions or other cases that are old enough to seal but you have not sealed them, the cases will be held back from CORI given to landlords, housing authorities and most employers.

 If you have any cases that you could have sealed by mail, they will not show up on your CORI.